 Option 7: Recommend your own business

-Yes, this might seem a bit contradictory to what I’ve said so far, but when done considerately it can work well.
+Yes, this might seem contradictory to what I’ve said so far, but it can work well when done considerately.
 Using the “I’m-a-small-local-business-helping-local-people” angle will help get around the shameless self-promotion.

 Of course, providing an offer or a freebie will make your announcement even stronger.

-Just remember, Nextdoor is all about recommendations, so before you post just ask yourself “is this a helpful recommendation or shameless self-promotion?”.
+Remember, Nextdoor is all about recommendations, so before you post, ask yourself, “Is this a helpful recommendation or shameless self-promotion?”.

 In Conclusion